sachithmuhandiram/linux-cheat-sheet/linux-cheat-sheet.md

 ## Dealing with Files

+### Checking differences between files

+To check difference between two files.
+Following command will show just basic details.

+`diff file1 file2`

+To get detailed description

+`diff -u file1 file2`

+#### Getting changes to a file

+If we have two files and want to get them their difference to a file.

+`diff file1 file2 > differences.diff`

+Applying changes to `file1`

+`patch file1 < differences.diff`

+First we **MUST** create `.diff` file as mention above and then `patch` command.

 ### Getting total number of lines in a file

 If we have a large file and we need to get number of lines in that file :